 Russell Van Horn, Ph.D.

-Dr. Russ Van Horn serves San Diego Zoo Global as a Scientist in Recovery Ecology.
+Dr. Russ Van Horn serves San Diego Zoo Global as a Scientist in Population Sustainability.
 He integrates behavioral and ecological theory into conservation research and practice, using direct and indirect behavioral, ecological, and genetic methods to identify and describe conservation challenges and seek effective and sustainable solutions.

 Russ leads our Andean bear conservation program, focuses on collaborative fieldwork in Peru using diverse methods to advance scientific knowledge.
 His current work has involved collecting data through camera trapping, vegetation monitoring, and plant community description.
 He feels strongly that effective conservation requires the involvement of local biologists and community support, so he works with local people whenever possible.
 Russ is also involved with integrative analyses of data from captive bears to inform zoo husbandry, provide additional perspectives for field data, and develop methods to facilitate field research.
 He has worked with collaborators to develop non-invasive methods to identify individual Andean bears, estimate their ages, and assess their body condition.